msteenhagen/humapap/README.md

 # humapap
-A LaTeX class with an eye for the humanities
+A LaTeX class with an eye for the humanities.

+This project is currently under development.